BryanHogan/learnkorean/src/content/chapters/unit-2-introduction.md

 tags: ["korean", "sentences", "introduction"]
 ---

-Unit 2 will be on learning how to form sentences in Korean.
+In unit 2 you will learn how to form sentences in Korean.